Wickslynx/RoofNut/README.md

  <small>RoofNut was heavily inspired by Walnut GUI framework for C++.
  We aim to be the best C GUI framework out there!</small>
-#<small> RoofNut is not done, i don't even know if it works... <small>
+# <small> Note, RoofNut is not done, you may get alot of errors when you will be running it. <small>
-Use at your own risk, I haven't run any test on it yet and im pretty sertain that you will get Error.
-If you get any errors, please state them in Issues.
 # How does it work?
 <small> RoofNut uses GLFW and Vulkan to draw a window, you can find this code in the application.c file.
 Nuklear is already installed and implemented with the library, you can write your Nuklear code if you call the OnGuiRender() function.